sanmue/arch-linux-installation-guide/README.md

 - <https://wiki.archlinux.org/title/EFI_system_partition#Format_the_partition>
 &nbsp;

-- EFI partition (skip for BIOS/GPT)
+- EFI partition (only UEFI boot mode, skip for BIOS boot mode)
   - `mkfs.fat -F32 -n EFI /dev/vda1` # EFI partition # adjust to your device path
 - root partition
   - if you enrypted the root partition:
     - `mkfs.btrfs -L ROOT /dev/mapper/cryptroot`
     - the device `/dev/mapper/cryptroot` can then be mounted like any other partition
-  - if you did not enrypt root partition:
+  - if you did not encrypt the root partition:
     - `mkfs.btrfs -L ROOT /dev/vda2` # main partition # adjust to your device path

 ## Btrfs subvolumes